-So how does separation anxiety become habituated in our dogs?
-In many cases, owners simply don't realize that dogs need to learn to cope with being alone.
+In many cases, owners simply don't realize that dogs need to learn to cope with being alone in puppyhood.
 It doesn't come naturally to them.
-What's more, without proper obedience training to create some level of impulse control, the dog is unable to self-calm, alone or otherwise.
-When we suddenly have to leave our canine companions due to a job change, a move, or travel, the symptoms of separation anxiety can crop up very, very quickly.
+What's more, without low-stress positive reinforcement training to create some level of impulse control, the dog may find himself unable to self-calm - alone or otherwise.
+When we suddenly have to leave our canine companions due to a job change, a move, or travel, the symptoms of separation anxiety can crop up very quickly.

 So how did we help our beautiful, red-headed herder to cope?

-To start, we associated our departure from the house with good things for Indy.
-In cases less severe than his, often leaving a favorite toy, chewable, stuffed kong, or food puzzle is enough to keep our furry friends busy while we're away.
-Be sure to put the toy down five to ten minutes before you leave, and to remove it when you return, ensuring that the dog associates the enjoyment of the toy for only those times when you are away.
+To start, I began to associate departures from the house with good things for Indy.
+In cases less severe than his, often leaving a favorite toy, chewable, stuffed kong, or food puzzle can be enough to keep our furry friends busy for short periods while we're away.
+Be sure to put the toy down five minutes before you leave, and to pick it up on your return (provided your dog has finished with it and it's empty inside), ensuring that the dog associates the enjoyment of the toy for only those times when you are away.

-It was critical that we return to Indy each time before his anxious behaviors set in.
-Ideally, when training your dog to be alone, you want to completely avoid the anxious state of mind.
-Habituated behaviors are extremely difficult to modify, and the longer they have to "set in", the more difficult the process of rehabilitation.
-In Indy's case, we put him in a down-stay, and systematically broke down our method of departure.
-Allow me to explain what I mean.
+Ideally, when training your dog to be alone, you want to completely avoid any and all signs of an anxious state of mind.
+Habituated behaviors are difficult to modify, and the longer they are left unaddressed, the more difficult the process of rehabilitation.

 There are a few more things you can do if your dog suffers from separation anxiety like ours does.
 To start, it is critical to end the drama of entering and exiting the house with your dog.
-Be sure to ignore your anxious dog for twenty minutes before you leave and after you return.
-If your dog, like Indy, paces and circles you anyway, reward him for repeated, successful "down" cues and "say please by sitting" behaviors for however long it takes for him to calm down and remain that way.
+Be sure to engage in calm, collected acknowledgement before you leave and after you return every time.
+Do not be tempted to make a huge fuss for any reason when you're returning home, or when you're leaving.